Charlie9009/CI_MS1_MYGYM/README.md

 #### Performance

 * Lighthouse was used to test the performance and the speed of the site.
 I managed to get the Home and Schedule page to 100% on all points.
-The Contact page was a little lower with the lowest score on 93% on best practices.
+The Contact page was not 100% but still pretty good.
 Videos got the lowest score on best practices at 87% due to the linked youtube videos.
 [Home](https://github.com/Charlie9009/CI_MS1_MYGYM/blob/master/docs/validation/lighthouse_index.jpg)
 [Schedule](https://github.com/Charlie9009/CI_MS1_MYGYM/blob/master/docs/validation/lighthouse_schedule.jpg)
 [Videos](https://github.com/Charlie9009/CI_MS1_MYGYM/blob/master/docs/validation/lighthouse_videos.jpg)